the web performance conference 14-15 November 2024, Amsterdam sold out

 performance.now() is a single track conference with fourteen world-class sessions, covering today’s most important web performance insights.
 Our speakers and topics are selected by our program co-chairs Harry Roberts, Tammy Everts and Tim Kadlec.

-Join our live stream to watch all sessioons
+Join our YouTube channel to watch all sessions.

 Katie Sylor-Miller